It refers to the presence of copper in the bloodstream.

-The elevation of copper also causes toxicity related to the lipid peroxidation of the membranes, since when it is in the monovalent form (Cu I).
+The elevation of copper also causes toxicity related to the lipid peroxidation of the membranes when it is in the monovalent form (Cu I).

-The metal is available to transfer an electron, generating reactive oxygen species, such as hydroxyl radicals, hydrogen peroxide, and superoxide ions, which are closely related to oxidative stress, causing cell damage, protein oxidation, and DNA damage.
+The metal can transfer an electron, generating reactive oxygen species, such as hydroxyl radicals, hydrogen peroxide, and superoxide ions, which are closely related to oxidative stress, causing cell damage, protein oxidation, and DNA damage.

 Uses of the total copper serum test

-Signs and symptoms that occur with copper deficiency can include:
+Signs and symptoms that occur with a copper deficiency can include:

-- A low level of white blood cells called neutrophils ( neutropenia ).
+- A low level of white blood cells is called neutrophils ( neutropenia ).

 - Depigmented hair.